mourisl/centrifuger/README.md

         --offrate INT: SA/offset is sampled every (2^<int>) BWT chars [4] --subset-tax INT: only consider the subset of input genomes under taxonomy node <int> [0]

 An example of pre-built index containing human, bacteria, archea, and virus genomes from RefSeq plus SARS-CoV-2 variants from GenBank is available at [Zenodo](https://zenodo.org/records/10023239).
+Another pre-built index for [GTDB](https://gtdb.ecogenomic.org/) r220 is available at [Dropbox](https://www.dropbox.com/scl/fo/wtsermtdd62n1ttryuhwv/ADWTYiJA6Dh5gdbHmwC2nfo?rlkey=fgdpthjukcj1uhsjrcv35j927&dl=0).
 The default --bmax and --dcv option may be inefficient for building indexes for larger genome databases, please use --build-mem option to specify the rough estimation of the available memory.

 #### Classification